gabroo/cc3d_build_scripts/linux/bigred2/big_red_instructions.rst

 OK.

-First thing is to load appropriate modules - some of those commands we will put later in the startup script so that you do not need to enter them manually each time you compile or run things on BigRed2
+First thing is to load appropriate modules - some of those commands we will put later in the startup script so that you do not need to enter them manually each time you compile or run things on BigRed2 (see example ``big_red_environment_setup.sh`` .
+You may include it in your .bashrc script on bigred2 to avoid manual loading of the modules)

 .. code-block:: console

+    export LFLAGS=-L/N/soft/cle4/mesa/gnu/7.4.1/lib
     module unload python
     module load anaconda2/4.2.0
     module load git/2.17.0
+    module load mesa

+The ``LFLAGS`` setting is necessary to properly link VTK during compilation

 Keep in mind, that even though anacnoda is installed and it has vtk /pyqt5 they are not functional on BigRed2.
 You need